Introduction: Remotely Shutdown or Restart a Computer With ESP8266 Device

 - Jumper wires & a breadboard

 You will also need to build at least one optoisolator.
-I used black shrink tubing, a bright white LED, a 220-ohm resistor, and a photoresistor.
-Solder the 220-ohm resistor to the cathode of the LED and then seal the LED and the photoresistor inside the shrink tubing facing each other.
+I usedblack shrink tubing, a bright white LED, a 220-ohm resistor, and a photoresistor.
+Solder the 220-ohm resistor to the LED's cathode and then sealed the LED and the photoresistor inside the shrink tubing facing each other.
 But we'll get to those in a later step.

 Follow the wiring diagram provided in the next step.
 The wiring is pretty straightforward.

 Because the ESP8266 operates at 3.3V, make sure you power it appropriately.